Paris Lenon

-Paris Michael Lenon (born November 26, 1977) is a former American football linebacker.
-He was signed by the Carolina Panthers of the NFL as an undrafted free agent in the spring of 2000, then chosen by the Memphis Maniax in the XFL Draft in the fall of 2000.
-He played college football at University of Richmond.
+Paris Michael Lenon (born November 26, 1977) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Richmond Spiders football and was signed by the Carolina Panthers of the NFL as an undrafted free agent in the spring of 2000, then chosen by the Memphis Maniax in the XFL draft in the fall of 2000.

 Lenon was a member of the Panthers, the Maniax, then the NFL's Green Bay Packers, Seattle Seahawks, Detroit Lions, New England Patriots, St. Louis Rams, and Arizona Cardinals.
-Lenon was the last active NFL player to have played in the XFL.
+Lenon was the last active NFL player to have played in the XFL(2001).

-Early years
+Early life

 Lenon attended Heritage High School in Lynchburg, Virginia and won two varsity letters each in football and basketball, and one in baseball.
 In football, he played free safety and quarterback, and was named the Western District Defensive Player of the Year.
 Lenon graduated from Heritage High School in 1995.